Secret Government Documents That Were Leaked

 Besides being counted among the Founding Fathers, Benjamin Franklin is also remembered as the father of the U.S. postal service.
 He was considered an able candidate when the Continental Congress established the position of postmaster general, having served the same role for all 13 colonies prior to the revolution's beginning.
 But Franklin's handling of private correspondence led to his rather ignominious resignation as the colonial postmaster.

-In December 1772 (per the Smithsonian), letters from the governor and lieutenant governor of Massachusetts to the British government — advocating for harsher measures to keep the increasingly agitated colonies in line — fell into Franklin's hands while in England.
+In December 1772, letters from the governor and lieutenant governor of Massachusetts to the British government — advocating for harsher measures to keep the increasingly agitated colonies in line — fell into Franklin's hands while in England.
 While not yet a full-throated supporter of independence from Britain, Franklin did find the recommendations of Governor Thomas Hutchinson alarming enough to pass the letters on to friends active in colonial politics.
 He did so on the understanding that they would remain private, a stipulation Samuel Adams promptly ignored.
 The leaked letters, wherein Hutchinson called for more troops and fewer rights, sparked outrage in Massachusetts and a furious investigation in England.

 Disputes over the leaker's identity culminated in a clumsy duel in 1773.
 At that point, Franklin admitted to giving the letters to his friends back home, but argued that such deliberations about the fate of the colonies should have been in the public record.
 He was fired by the privy council and returned to America with a newfound zeal for independence.
-Whoever passed Hutchinson's letters onto Franklin remains unknown.
+Whoever passed Hutchinson's letters on to Franklin remains unknown.

 The Treaty of Guadalupe Hidalgo